CoqHott/logrel-coq/README.md

 Building
 ===========

 The project builds with Coq version `8.16.1`.
-It needs the opam package `coq-smpl`.
+It depends on the opam package `coq-smpl` and `coq-equations` (version 1.3 at least).
 Once these have been installed, you can simply issue `make` in the root folder.
 The build takes around 3 minutes on a modern laptop.

 Apart from a few harmless warnings, and the output of some examples, the build reports on the assumptions of our main theorems, using `Print Assumptions`.
 The message `Closed under the global context` indicates that all of them are axiom-free.

 For easiness, the html documentation built using `coqdoc` is included in the artefact.
 It can be built again invoking `make coqdoc`.

-Browsing the Development
+Browsing the development
 ==================

 The development, rendered using the [coqdoc](https://coq.inria.fr/refman/using/tools/coqdoc.html) utility, can be generated using `make coqdoc`, and then browed offline (as html files).
 To start navigating the sources, the best entry point is probably the [the table of content](./docs/coqdoc/toc.html).
 A [short description of the file contents](./docs/index.md) is also provided to make the navigation easier.